tccheetah/amazon-shopping-assistant/amazon-shopping-assistant/design_doc.md

 ## Overview

 This doc outlines the approach for the Amazon Shopping Assistant.
-I've implemented v0 with room for v1 and v2 enhancements afterrr.
+Started with v0 implementation and added v1 enhancements.

 ## Components